Trustpilot Review

-The school summer holidays are fast approaching and so here's a list of things to consider when driving in the summer:
+The school summer holidays are fast approaching and so here's a list of things to consider when driving in the summer.

-1. Glare
+1. Reduce Glare

 In the summer the sun creates a glare and affects vision, keep your windscreen clean to avoid this and double-check your wipers for any damage.
 Sunrise and sunset can also be hazardous, so keep a pair of sunglasses in your car as an extra precaution and remember to use your sun visor.

-2. Tyres
+2. Check Your Tyres

 Try to regularly check your tyres for damage.
 Heat can increase the risk of a blowout if tyres aren’t inflated correctly.
 If you’re taking your car on holiday this summer make sure you account for the extra loading and inflate your tyres in line with manufacturer recommendations.
 Looking after your tyres will help lower fuel consumption and increase the tyres life, so will save you money in the long run.

-3. Road Surfaces
+3. Be Cautious Of Road Surfaces

 In the heat tarmac can become sticky and loosen particles in the road or melt the road surface.
 This can cause holes that damage tyres and creates small chippings that can easily crack windscreens and scratch paintwork.
 Pay attention to temporary speed limits, keep a good distance between you and the car in front and have any windscreen chips, no matter how small, examined by a professional sooner rather than later.

-4. Overheating
+4. Avoid Overheating

 Make sure you have plenty of coolant!
 Check your coolant hose for wet or white marks, and listen for the fan when your engine is idle.
 If anything seems off get it checked out!
 If your engine is overheating while driving (temperature gauge rising, steam coming from the bonnet etc.) pull over in a safe place, turn off the engine and wait at least half an hour before you open the bonnet to allow it cool down, then check your coolant levels.